 Low-Cost Government Financing

 Public financing has been solicited from Superintendência do Desenvolvimento da Amazônia (“Sudam”), a Brazilian regional development fund that could bring significant additional benefits to the project shareholders.
 The Cuiabá Project has already been formally pre-approved by Sudam.
 Sudam financing would be structured as a subsidized investment in preferred equity in EPE, which would be repurchased after substantial completion at a deep discount, resulting in a positive impact on project IRR.
-Enron currently expects that, subject to resolution of certain intercreditor issues, Cuiabá I will obtain such Sudam financing.
-Enron currently expects that this project, subject to resolution of certain intercreditor issues, will obtain up to 15-year US dollar debt financing at a cost of between 7% and 11.0%.
+ESA currently expects that, subject to resolution of certain intercreditor issues, Cuiabá I will obtain the Sudam financing.

 State Government Support

 The Mato Grosso State Government has fully recognized the benefits of addressing what has previously been the major obstacle to development in the State, access to competitive power supplies and natural gas.
-The Government has also recognized of the benefits of developing Cuiabá II and III, which will give Mato Grosso power exporter status.
+The Government has also recognized the benefits of developing Cuiabá II and III, which will make the State of Mato Grosso a significant power exporter.

 Excellent Location

-The Cuiabá Project is located in Mato Grosso, which has strong growth of approximately 10% per year in electricity demand and is dependent on power imports from distant capacity in the States of São Paulo and Minas Gerais.
+The Cuiabá Project is located in the State of Mato Grosso, which has strong growth of approximately 10% per year in electricity demand and is currently dependent on power imports from distant capacity in the States of São Paulo and Minas Gerais.

 Riogen